aymerick/charette/README.md

 All unwanted roms are then moved to `/PATH/TO/snes/_GARBAGE_/` directory.

-You probably want to use the `-saun` flag, that is equivalent to `-sane -unzip`:
+You may want to use the `-sane` and `unzip` flags:

-    $ go run main.go -dir="/PATH/TO/snes/" -saun
+    $ go run main.go -dir="/PATH/TO/snes/" -sane -unzip

-With that flag, only sane roms are selected, then they are unziped.
+With those flags, only "sane" roms are selected, then they are unziped.

 ### Regions